VirtualWatershed/virtualwatershed.github.io/source/netcdf.rst

 * `CDL Syntax <https://www.unidata.ucar.edu/software/netcdf/docs/netcdf/CDL-Syntax.html>`_

 Here's how we could do the first example using just CDL files and ``ncgen``.
-There is a CDL file in the `example <>`_ directory called ``weather_stations.cdl`` that defines weather station data from Example 2.
+There is a CDL file in the `example <https://github.com/tri-state-epscor/vw-doc/tree/master/examples>`_ directory called ``weather_stations.cdl`` that defines weather station data from Example 2.
 To build an empty NetCDF file we could insert data into, call

 .. code-block:: bash

     ncgen -o weather_stations.nc weather_stations.cdl

-and we'd have a new NetCDF file ``weather_stations.nc`` with an all-empty data section.
+and we'd have a new NetCDF file ``weather_stations.nc`` with an all-empty data section and identical dimension and variable sections.